valy3124/C5-Team1/README.md

 The project is structured by weeks.
 Each week has its own directory and a `README.md` with specific execution scripts and structural details.

 - **[Week 1: Object Detection and Fine-Tuning](./Week1/)** — Fine-tuning DETR, Faster R-CNN, RT-DETR, and YOLO models on KITTI-MOTS and DeART datasets.
-- **[Week 2: Segmentation and Zero-Shot Discovery](./Week2/)** — We use GroundingDINO and the Segment Anything Model (SAM) for semantic segmentation, as well as SAM mask decoder fine-tuning.
+- **[Week 2: Object Segmentation](./Week2/)** — We use GroundingDINO and the Segment Anything Model (SAM) for semantic segmentation, as well as SAM mask decoder fine-tuning.